Pratt-Zan/Web-Source-Dataset/README.md

   * Media

 * **Per-Site Processing Isolation**
-  Each site is processed in a dedicated browser page to:
+  Each site is processed in a dedicated browser page

-  * Improve stability
-  * Avoid cross-site interference
-  * Enable controlled memory usage

 * **Automatic Progress Persistence**
   Saves the full database after each site to prevent data loss in long-running jobs